Webbslinger57/Python-Password-Wallet/README.md

 - All information stored in Sqlite database
 - All stored passwords are encrypted
 - Login credentials are hashed

+## Planned Features
-- Planned support for searching through accounts
+- Support for searching through accounts
+- Ability to edit/delete account entries
+- Ability to modify theme

 ## Installation